 |Dependent Student||Independent Student|

 |For maximum undergraduate degree amounts available, see your Financial Advisor.|

 William D. Ford Federal Direct Parent Loan for Undergraduate Students (PLUS): The Federal Direct Parent PLUS Loan is available to parents of dependent undergraduate students.
 The student must file a FAFSA.
 Approval of a PLUS Loan is contingent upon credit approval by the U.S. Department of Education.
 The parent may borrow up to the cost of attendance minus other financial aid received.
-The interest rate is fixed at 7.9% with interest accrual beginning at disbursement.
+The interest rate is determined annually at the time of disbursement.
+The rate is fixed for the life of the loan.
 Repayment of principal and interest begins within 60 days of full disbursement, or a deferment may be available to postpone repayment until 6 months after the student graduates or drops below part-time enrollment.
-The U.S. Department of Education charges a 4.204% loan origination fee which will be subtracted from the loan proceeds at disbursement.
+The U.S. Department of Education charges a loan origination fee which will be subtracted from the loan proceeds at disbursement.

 For more information, please visit www.federalstudentaid.ed.gov.

 Iowa Tuition Grant: Iowa Tuition Grants (ITG) are funded by the State and are awarded to Iowa residents that demonstrate need and attend an independent (private) college in Iowa.
 Application for the Iowa Tuition Grant is accomplished by completing a Federal Application for Federal Student Aid (FAFSA).
 The FAFSA must be received at the processing center by the July 1 deadline.
 The student must maintain satisfactory academic progress and ITG is only available for eight full-time semesters or the equivalent.